80maker/vuepress-theme-maker/README.md

-# 1980's Maker
+# vuepress-theme-maker

-A flat and clean Blog powered by VuePress and vuepress-theme-maker. inspired by [Hexo-theme-inside](https://github.com/ikeq/hexo-theme-inside)
+A flat and clean Blog Theme for VuePress site. inspired by [Hexo-theme-inside](https://github.com/ikeq/hexo-theme-inside)

 ## Preview